viccon/sturdyc/README.md

 chosen to refresh the value won’t retrieve the updated data right away as the refresh happens asynchronously.

-Asynchronous refreshes present challenges with infrequently requested keys.
-When the refreshes are done in the background the latency will be low, but the data might feel flaky or stale if we're not asking for the key again soon after it has been refreshed.
+However, asynchronous refreshes present challenges with infrequently requested keys.
+When the refreshes are done in the background the latency will be low, but the data might feel flaky or stale if we're not asking for the key again soon after so that it is being continuously refreshed.

 To solve this, you also get to provide a synchronous refresh time.
 This essentially tells the cache: "If the data is older than x, I want the refresh